Manaaki Tāpoi Introduction – Level 2

 14 credits at Level 2, 7 at L3

 Block Course Format; includes overnights.
-Each block is 4 days in length.
+Each block is 4 or 8 days in length.

 Tasman, Nelson, West Coast, Marlborough

 Zero cost to the student.
-Fully funded by the MoE.
+Fully funded by the Ministry of Education.

 What people say